noelrappin/rubomop/README.md

 It allows you to randomly delete items from your `rubocop_todo.yml` file and then rerun Rubocop.

+Please note -- this is probably something you should do with caution, if you run this, make sure you inspect the changes before you acutally commit them back to your repo.
+Run your tests.

+This could definitely mess things up if the Rubocop autocorrects change the meaning of your code

+Use at your own risk

 Options include

 * The number of items to delete (default: 10)